 One of the main concerns that all parents face is how to keep their children safe all the time.
 While that is not always possible, there are many things that they do have control over, like transporting the children safely in a stroller, whether shopping, at the park, or only going for a walk.Not every stroller is alike.
 Some are very basic, while others have every safety feature possible to eliminate worry when a parent has to take their small children outside the safety of the home.
-Here is a buying guide to help parents choose the right stroller for their kids' safety,
+There are many different websites out there, such as https://nunababy.com/au/mixx-full-feature-stroller/, that offer a wide range of strollers - so it's important to know what you are looking for.
+Here is a buying guide to help parents choose the right stroller for their kids' safety.

 Buy Age Appropriate Strollers